cloudogu/k8s-security-demos/Readme.md

 ```
 * Have terraform installed (should work with 0.12 and 0.13)
 * Call `./create Cluster.sh`
 * Terraform will ask for confirmation before executing.
+  If you don't want that, call `./createCluster.sh -auto-approve`

 ## Deleting clusters

-You can delete the cluster and entries to `/etc/hosts` once you're done using the `delete-clusters.sh` script.
+You can delete the cluster and entries to `/etc/hosts` once you're done using the `./delete-clusters.sh` script.

 ## Costs